qinchonghanzuibang/betterMacos/README.md

 ![Shortcut basic](./images/MacOS%20Default/1.3%20shortcuts/shortcut.png)

 You can ignore some of the shortcuts I created/copied if they are in Chinese.
+This application is way underestimated and it is truly powerful.
+Please check [this video](https://www.youtube.com/watch?v=SNNuD-C3aX0) for a brief overview and feel free to google more shortcuts if interested.

 ### ... still updating